 Happy new year, dear readers!

-I’m eyeballs deep in the second pilot course module on Design Development, so it’s a quick post this fortnight.
 If design isn’t your thing, or you’re looking for business or technical help, have a look at what these lovely knitters are doing.
 As a group, they’re some of my favourite resources for knitwear designers.

 - The Tech Editor Hub and Tech Tip Talks | Sarah Walworth is the link between these two excellent resources.
 You can learn about technical editing, pattern grading and drawing schematics at the Tech Editor Hub, and Tech Tip Talks is a monthly YouTube vlog.
 The latter is co-hosted with Kristina McGrath, and I have barely missed an episode since launch.
 You can also find them on Patreon.